 Do you know that you may be the victim of this charge in any way if you are not aware of GDPR?
 It might cause you this huge amount of charge.
 Moreover, It can happen if your website is not compliant with the GDPR requirement.

-In this tutorial, I will be covering how you can make your website GDPR complaint.
+In this tutorial, I will be covering how you can make your website GDPR compliant.
 Before starting so, you have to know what GDPR is.

-GDPR stands for General Data Protection Regulation which is a law imposed by EU for securing the data privacy of its citizen in particular.
-It is a very strict law which will be enforced on May 25, 2018.
+GDPR stands for the General Data Protection Regulation which is a law imposed by the EU for securing the data privacy of its citizens in particular.
+It is a very strict law that will be enforced on May 25, 2018.
 Any company or organization that handles, controls, or processes personal data of individuals who are living in the EU must comply with this regulation.

-Remember, one thing, although GDPR applies primarily to online business in EU, it will impact website owners and developers outside the EU who are actually tacking, collecting, and storing any kind of information of the users based on EU.
-For more detail Click here.
+Remember, one thing, although GDPR applies primarily to online business in the EU, will impact website owners and developers outside the EU who are actually tacking, collecting, and storing any kind of information of the users based on the EU.

 GDPR for Websites

-Actually, GDPR requires the business owners to provides certain information to its users in a specific way and much more details that are required under current law.
+Actually, GDPR requires the business owners to provides certain information to its users in a specific way and with more details that are required under current law.

 Steps to Follow For Making a GDPR Complaint Website

-There are several issues to think over about making a GDPR complaint website.
+There are several issues to think over about making a GDPR compliant website.
 Let’s have a look at those issues which are given below.
 Under GDPR regulation, there are a number of principal steps for website operators need to take to be compliant with the regulations.
-Gradually, we will be going through all that issues one after another.
+Gradually, we will be going through all those issues one after another.

-The first thing to be a compliance is to know about exactly who these people are and the compile a list about them.
+The first thing to be compliant is to know about exactly who these people are and compile a list about them.
 Then examine all the lists you have created and make a question whether all the entries are needed or not.
 If the answer is no, there must be taken to control further access.

 Consent is the main part of this legislation issue and it is important to any kind of website that collects personal data.
-You must make sure to your visitors that how you are planning on using their data and must agree to each of the interaction.
-For instance, If you collect someone’s email because they have an dealing with you, at that time you are only allowed to market the email address if they agree with you.
+You must make sure to your visitors how you are planning on using their data and must agree to each of the interactions.
+For instance, If you collect someone’s email because they have to deal with you, at that time you are only allowed to market the email address if they agree with you.